 Because we believe that the particular collection of yeasts that exists at our vineyard is unique, we use only native yeasts in fermentation.
 Native yeast fermentation gives a diversity of flavors, and a character more specific to the site.

 Each varietal fermented separately.
-White grapes are whole-cluster pressed, and the juice is fermented in aged French oak barrels (for about half the Roussanne) and stainless steel (Marsanne, Viognier, Grenache Blanc, and the other half of the Roussanne).
+White grapes are whole-cluster pressed, and the juice is fermented in aged a mix of 1200-gallon foudres (for about a third of the Roussanne and Grenache Blanc), small French oak barrels (for another third of the Roussanne) and stainless steel (for the last third of the Roussanne, as well as two-thirds of the Grenache Blanc, and all our Marsanne and Viognier).
 This balance gives a hint of the richness from oak fermentation, without heavy oak flavors that overwhelm the fruit or mask the character of place.

 Red grapes (Mourvèdre, Syrah, Grenache Noir, and Counoise) are sorted and destemmed after harvest, and the juice and whole berries moved to a mix of open-top stainless steel, closed stainless steel, and 1600-gallon oak upright fermenters.
 During fermentation, the must is pumped over or punched down, or the cap submerged into the fermenting juice, twice a day.
 About 10 days after fermentation begins, the red wines are pressed, then moved to barrel to complete their primary and secondary fermentaitons.